dnd-mapp/dma-ui-angular/README.md

         <li>For all Operating Systems: You need to restart your browser after trusting the certificate to complete the process.</li>
     </ul>

-3.  **Update the hosts file:** To be able to use the custom host names you need to update the hosts file.
+3.  **Update the hosts file:** To be able to use the custom host names, you need to update the hosts file.
 Follow the steps below for your Operating System:
     <ul>
         <li>
             <p>